Hyperflame1296/mcwss-api/readme.md

 # Methods

 ### run_command
-Runs a minecraft command.
+Externally run a minecraft command.
 ```javascript
 api.run_command(ws, command)
 ```

 ### start
-Starts the server.
+Start the server.
 - This should work with any host that you own, or just localhost.
 ```javascript
 api.start(port, host, opts)
 ```

 ### stop
-Stops the server.
+Stop the server.
 ```javascript
 api.stop()
 ```